 Overall the level of service on this flight was good if unspectacular.

-The crew seemed flustered and harried at the beginning of the flight but they got into their stride pretty quickly and, after that, were mostly pleasant and polite.
+The crew seemed flustered and harried at the beginning of the flight but they got into their stride pretty quickly and, after that, they were mostly pleasant and polite.

 The meal services were efficient and there were no long delays between meals ending and the trays being taken away – I consider that a big positive.